Cocolis-1/cocolis-prestashop/README.md

 # Cocolis prestashop

-This is the repository for our Prestashop module to be abe to add cocolis.fr carrier as a delivery method.
+This is the repository for our Prestashop module to be able to add Cocolis.fr carrier as a delivery method.

 ## Test it